Newark Bay Bridge (railroad): Vertical-lift bridge (1926)

-After the Aldene Plan went into effect in May 1967, the only passenger service on the bridge was the Bayonne-Cranford shuttle, known as the "Scoot".
+After the Aldene Plan went into effect on April 30, 1967, the only passenger service on the bridge was the Bayonne-Cranford shuttle, known as the "Scoot".
 The last freight train crossed the bridge in 1976, prior to the formation of Conrail; the last passenger train left Bayonne's Eighth Street Station on August 6, 1978.
 Despite Bayonne's efforts to save the bridge, demolition of the central lift spans began in July 1980 after the United States Coast Guard declared the structure a navigational hazard to ships.
 The trestle and approaches were removed in 1987–1988 when it became apparent that a replacement span was no longer feasible.
 Removal of the piers began in 2012.